 Accessibility is just good business.
 Accessibility expert Jonathan Hassell has estimated that 20% of web users have a disability, and if designers fail to make digital experiences accessible, that’s lost business.
 According to the World Health Organization, 285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 have low vision.
 That’s an astonishing number of people to sideline when creating digital products.

-At Citizen we use the WAIG 2.0 standards to guide accessibility decisions (also see our take on the website “fold” and accessibility in the blog Many Folds Given).
+At Citizen we use the WAIG 2.0 standards to guide accessibility decisions.

 Doing better for the visually impaired